 Parking - If you wish to walk this area and loop, I suggest parking at Victoria Park and walking north along the Iron Horse Trail.
 As you proceed north along the Iron Horse Trail you can veer right off the Iron Horse Trail at Cheery Street (43.446348, -80.510393) and walk up Cherry Street about 200 m to access one of the two footpaths.

-I believe it may have been in this area and adjacent areas near Schneider Creek that Dr. Boyle and Joseph Stroh found artifacts of the Neutral Nation Aboriginal Settlement.
+I believe it may have been in this and adjacent areas near Westmount (Schneider) Creek that Dr. Boyle and Joseph Stroh found artifacts of the Neutral Nation Indigenous Settlement.
 The centre of the loop is almost due south of the present day Grand River Hospital (see the text of Boyle's report above).
 NOTE: About 2016-2017, the Region of Waterloo erected signs on regional roads where creeks pass under them.
 The signs provide the current name of the creek.
-It appears that several creek branches on my old topo maps (from the late 1940's and 1950's), that used to be called Schneider Creek, aren't any longer.
+It appears that several creek branches on my old topo maps (from the late 1940's and 1950's), that used to be called Schneider Creek (or tributaries there of), aren't any longer.
 The maps below show Schneider Creek but the sign erected at the intersection of Victoria/West & Strange Streets, where the creeks disappear under Victoria Street, indicates that the new name is Westmount Creek.